-Zero-trust implementation involves requiring strict identity verification for every individual or device that attemps to access the network or application.
+Zero trust implementation involves requiring strict identity verification for every individual or device that attempts to access the network or application.
 This verification applies whether or not the device or user is already within the network perimeter.
 User or device identity verification can be triggered by events such as changes in the devices being used, location, log-in frequency, or the number of failed login attempts.

 The Protect Surface

 Protection begins by identifying your protect surface, which is based on data, applications, assets, or services, commonly referenced by the acronym DAAS:

 - Data: Which data do you have to protect?

 - Assets: What are your most sensitive assets?

 - Services: Which services can a bad actor exploit in an attempt to interrupt normal IT operation?